Alfresco/alfresco-js-api/alfresco-core-rest-api/docs/ChildAssociationsApi.md

 var apiInstance = new AlfrescoCoreRestApi.ChildAssociationsApi()

 var nodeId = "nodeId_example"; // {String} The identifier of a node.
-You can also use one of these well-known aliases:
+You can also use one of these well-known aliases:  -my- , -shared- , -root-
-* -my-
-* -shared-
-* -root-

 var moveBody = new AlfrescoCoreRestApi.MoveBody(); // {MoveBody} The targetParentId and, optionally, a new name.

 var opts = {
   'include': ["include_example"], // {[String]} Returns additional information about the node.
-The following optional fields can be requested:
+The following optional fields can be requested: * path * isLink * allowableOperations
-* path
-* isLink
-* allowableOperations

-  'fields': ["fields_example"] // {[String]} A list of field names.
+  'fields': ["fields_example"] /* {[String]} A list of field names.

                                 You can use this parameter to restrict the fields returned within a response if, for example, you want to save on overall bandwidth.

                                 The list applies to a returned individual entity or entries within a collection.

-If the API method also supports the **include** parameter, then the fields specified in the **include** parameter are returned in addition to those specified in the **fields** parameter.
+                                If the API method also supports the **include** parameter, then the fields specified in the **include** parameter are returned in addition to those specified in the **fields** parameter.*/

 };
 apiInstance.moveNode(nodeId, moveBody, opts).then(function(data) {